google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

       console.log('The Picture-in-Picture Web API is disabled.');
     }

-Applied to a specific &lt;button> element for a video, this is how you may want to handle your Picture-in-Picture button visibility.
+Applied to a specific button element for a video, this is how you may want to handle your Picture-in-Picture button visibility.

     if ('pictureInPictureEnabled' in document) {
       // Set button ability depending on whether Picture-in-Picture can be used.